naivoder/DDPG/README.md

     </tr>
 </table>

 No hyper-parameter tuning was conducted for these benchmarks.
 This was an intentional choice to compare the generalized algorithm performance across a variety of environments.
-As such, there are several cases where the agent fails to the effectively learn, and others where the agent was still learning after 1000 epochs.
-I personally find it rather interesting that the algorithm does well on tasks like the mountain car and lunar lander, while it appears to struggle with the inverted pendulum.
-DDPG is notable for being brittle to starting conditions and hyper-parameter choices which can affect its perfoormance, a limitation addressed by subsequent improvments in algorithms like Soft Actor-Critic (SAC) and Proximal Policy Optimization (PPO).
+As such, there are several cases where the agent fails to the effectively learn, and others where the agent was still learning after 10k epochs.
+DDPG is notably brittle to starting conditions and hyper-parameter choices which can affect its perfoormance, a limitation addressed by subsequent improvments in algorithms like Soft Actor-Critic (SAC) and Proximal Policy Optimization (PPO).

 ## Acknowledgements